microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 By the end of this challenge you will be able to:

-+ Explain the difference between workspaces and FHIR services in Azure Health Data Services.
++ Explain the difference between workspaces and services in Azure Health Data Services.
 + Use a template to deploy a FHIR service inside of an Azure Health Data Services workspace.
 + Create a client application for Postman and grant it access to your FHIR service.
-+ Configure Postman for sending web API request to your FHIR service.
++ Configure and use Postman for sending web API request to your FHIR service.
-+ Use your API testing tool to make FHIR API calls to your FHIR service.

 ## Background

 **FHIR service** is the core component for reading, writing, and querying structured healthcare data inside of Azure Health Data Services.
 You may have also heard of the Azure API for FHIR, which is Microsoft first generally available product for FHIR.
-For this training, we will be focusing on the new FHIR service, which has some big advantages over its predecessor (like transactions, Azure Health Data Services workspace level configuration, performance improvements for search, import, and export).
+For this training, we will be focusing on the new FHIR service, which has some big advantages over its predecessor (like transactions, Azure Health Data Services workspace level configuration, and performance improvements for search, import, and export).
 Many of these exercises will work with the Azure API for FHIR, but some will not.
-Please use the FHIR service for this workshop.
+We will be using the FHIR service for this workshop.

 ### Azure Health Data Services Workspace Relationship with FHIR, DICOM, and MedTech Services